KaranVishwakarma-1807/Interactive-Grid-Chrome-Extension/README.md

 ## Author

-Built by Karan Vishwakarma/nas a creative coding + UI experiment using p5.js.
+Built by Karan Vishwakarma\nas a creative coding + UI experiment using p5.js.

 ---